 Mold growth indoors on walls (image colors edited to make the mold easier to see).
 Where water dampens materials inside homes and buildings, and the temperature is ideal (warm), spores find a way to these areas and start mold growth.
 If left untreated it will spread and will grow into the materials, requiring replacement once permanent damage is done.

-A great example of some of the places where you’d find mold are high-humidity or high moisture environments like homes or buildings with water damage.
+A great example of some of the places where you’ll find mold is a high-humidity or high moisture environment like inside homes or buildings with water damage.

 Roof leaks, flooding, damp basements, and more situations can lead to walls, floors, and under-carpet areas becoming saturated.
 When this happens mold can start growing.
 It’s especially a common problem in areas where severe flooding has happened like after a hurricane or a river flooding a nearby town.

 Characteristics of mold